Is It Legal to Base Holiday Pay on Basic Salary Instead of CTC? Let's Discuss!

 loginmiraclelogistics

-I have to clarify this point, as per extant rules OT wages to be paid on gross salary and not restricted to Basic pay alone.
+I have to clarify this point, as per extant rules, OT wages are to be paid on the gross salary and not restricted to Basic pay alone.
 This would include Basic+DA+and other routine allowances.
-In various cases courts have concluded it shall be 1 1/2 times of salary which is clearly Basic + DA+HRA+CCA and other allow paid as a routine.
+In various cases, courts have concluded it shall be 1 1/2 times of the salary, which is clearly Basic + DA + HRA + CCA and other allowances paid as a routine.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute